-Gen IV technologies being studied at the INEEL include very high temperature gas reactors, helium gas-cooled fast reactors, and supercritical water-cooled reactors.

-Funding that supporters in Congress are pressing this year to have reinserted into the Energy Bill now on its way to conference would authorize the Energy Secretary to establish an Advanced

-Reactor Hydrogen Co-Generation Project in Idaho.
-While this is a congressional initiative, rather than a DOE initiative, DOE supports it and INEEL is ready and able to perform this work.
+Gen IV technologies being studied at the INEEL include very high temperature gas reactors, helium gascooled fast reactors, and supercritical water-cooled reactors.
+Funding that supporters in Congress are pressing this year to have reinserted into the Energy Bill now on its way to conference would authorize the Energy Secretary to establish an Advanced Reactor Hydrogen Co-Generation Project in Idaho.
+This is a congressional initiative rather than a DOE initiative.
+And while the Administration has not formed a position on the legislation, it is generally consistent with the goals of the Generation IV nuclear energy systems initiative.
+INEEL is ready and able to perform this work.